hrbrlife/INSTAKYC_SCREENING/docs/adverse_media_workflow.md

 - **Scaling** – Increase `SCRAPE_CONCURRENCY` to add more simultaneous browser pages.
   For horizontal scaling, run additional replicas pointing at the same Redis queue.
-- **Security** – Front the HTTP gateway with the FastAPI gateway or another authentication layer.
+- **Security** – Every HTTP call must include the `X-Service-Token` secret.
+The FastAPI gateway injects this automatically, and Docker secrets make it easy to rotate across environments.
 Artefacts are stored with predictable names that can be synced to durable storage (S3, GCS) using standard tooling.
 - **Maintenance** – Schedule `npm run cleanup` (e.g. hourly) to enforce retention and `npm run rotate` to refresh the user-agent file when integrating proxy pools.
 - **Extensibility** – Swap `captureSearch` in `server.js` to target other search engines or perform article content scraping before writing the summary.
+- **Observability** – Scrape `GET /metrics` with Prometheus to collect request rates, durations, and queue behaviour. `/healthz` indicates readiness for the orchestration layer.